 Q: What is your cancellation policy?

-Your appointment time is reserved exclusively for you.
-If you need to cancel or reschedule, please provide at least 24 hours' notice so that your time slot may be offered to another patient.
-Appointments canceled with less than 24 hours' notice, as well as missed appointments (no-shows), will be charged the full session fee.
-Exceptions for true emergencies are made solely at the clinician's discretion.
+If you need to cancel or reschedule, please provide at least 24 hours' notice.
+Appointments canceled with less than 24 hours' notice, as well as missed appointments (no-shows), will be charged the full session fee unless an emergency occurs.

 Q: How does telehealth work?